oleksulkowski/Syn-CpG-Spacer/README.md

 ## Usage

 The software allows the user to load their own FASTA sequence or to use a pre-loaded sample sequence (part of <a href="https://www.ncbi.nlm.nih.gov/nucleotide/MN685337.1">HIV-1 Gag</a>).

+**Important:** The loaded sequence must start in-frame, contain only codons present in the <a href="https://www.hgmd.cf.ac.uk/docs/cd_amino.html">codon table</a> and be of a length divisible by 3.
+If more than one sequence is present in the loaded FASTA file, they must all be of equal length.
+Only the sequence at the top of the file will be recoded.

 The user can then either set a minimum gap between newly added CpG's or set a desired <ins>average</ins> gap between CpG's.
 With the latter option, the software will find a minimum gap that will result in as close a possible average gap to the user's setting using a binary search algorithm.

 The program allows protecting a set number of initial and final nucleotides from changes, which might be biologically relevant.
 As increasing the CpG content can decrease the frequency of A in a sequence, the user can also decide to make the remaining sequence synonymously A-rich after CpG's have been added.